 The underlying explanation behind the disparity is that men have an ongoing mitzva to study Torah, meaning Talmud, throughout their lives.
 Thus, considerable support, resources, passion and even pressure are put on men in religious society to ensure the hallowed study halls known as Beit Midrash, are filled.
 Since women are not traditionally obligated to study Torah for Torah’s sake and the question of necessity to educate women in Talmud remains an open ended one, there is no corresponding social or financial structure to support such intensive study.
 Furthermore, many women’s programs pedagogically endorse a more diverse program of study, offering not only Talmud and halakha, but serious classes in Bible and Jewish philosophy.
 This can be seen as an advantage to women’s education compared to the traditionally rigid structure of men’s yeshiva in broadening access to a more diverse study of Torah beyond the page of Talmud.
 However, from within the world of yeshivot, it is likely to be perceived as inferior.

 Although it is unanimously accepted that parents are obligated to educate both sons and daughters in Torah study, this does not translate into an equally perceived life-long obligation to study on a daily basis.
 Once a woman marries and has children, childrearing and household duties are seen as religiously obligating women parallel to Torah study for men.
 I myself have heard lectures in which leading rabbinic authorities express the opinion already articulated in tractates Sotah and Berakhot (cited earlier in this chapter), that for a woman, the laundry, childrearing and housekeeping duties that allow her husband to study Talmud bring her merit as if she herself studied Talmud..
-Nonetheless, it must be acknowledged that there are a proliferation of Torah study classes regularly available to women in all modern Orthodox and ultra-Orthodox communities, reinforcing the greater communal acceptance that Torah study in its many forms is the most central way to ensure and inspire connection and dedication to a life of religious practice.
+Nonetheless, it must be acknowledged that there are a proliferation of Torah study classes regularly available to women in all modern Orthodox and ultra Orthodox communities, reinforcing the greater communal acceptance that Torah study in its many forms is the most central way to ensure and inspire connection and dedication to a life of religious practice.

-Can women become halakhic authorities?
+Can Women Become Halakhic Authorities?

 By the early 1990’s, the advent of women’s Talmud study led to programs geared towards graduating women competent in Jewish texts, from the Talmud through the 1000 plus years of Talmudic commentary alongside classic halakhic discourse emanating from the Talmudic texts and culminating in contemporary halakha reponsa.
 The aim of these programs was professional development, positioning women to take up leadership roles in communities and jobs based on Talmudic and halakhic expertise.
 They included Midreshet Lindenbaum’s rabbinic advocate program training women to argue divorce cases in rabbinic courts and Nishmat’s halakhic advisors (Yoatzot Halakha) training intended to respond to the perceived urgency in introducing women to the frontlines of sensitive questions on intimacy and sexuality.
 These, along with women’s Talmud programs that were encouraging students to spend several years studying classic Talmud texts, ultimately led to the debate around ordination that arose at the beginning of the 21st century.